-Stalking, per Florida statute 784.048, occurs when an individual willfully, maliciously, and repeatedly follows, harasses, or cyberstalks another person.
-In performing one or more of these actions simply, that person could be charged with a first degree misdemeanor, punishably by 11 months, 29 days in a county jail.
+Pursuant to Florida Statute 784.048, stalking occurs when an individual maliciously, willfully, and repeatedly follows, harasses, or cyberstalks another person.
+In performing one or more of these actions, that person could be charged with a first degree misdemeanor, punishable by up to 11 months and 29 days in the county jail.

-If someone willfully, maliciously, and repeatedly follows, harasses, or cyberstalks another person and makes a credible threat to that person, they could be charged with a third degree felony count of aggravated stalking punishable by up to 5 years in the Florida Department of Corrections and a $5,000 fine.
+If someone maliciously, willfully, and repeatedly follows, harasses, or cyberstalks another person, and makes a credible threat to that person, then they could be charged with a third degree felony count of aggravated stalking which is punishable by up to 5 years in the Florida Department of Corrections and a $5,000 fine.

-Florida defines “harassing” as engaging in a course of conduct directed at a specific person which causes substantial emotional distress to that person and serves no legitimate purpose.
+Florida defines “harassing” as engaging in a course of conduct that is directed at a specific person which causes that person substantial emotional distress and serves no legitimate purpose.

-A “credible threat” is a verbal or nonverbal threat, or a combination, including threats delivered electronically or implied by a pattern of conduct, which places that person in reasonable fear for his or her safety or the safety of his or her family members or individuals closely associated with the person, and which is made with the apparent ability to carry out the threat to cause such harm.
+A “credible threat” is a threat which is verbal, nonverbal, or a combination thereof, including threats delivered electronically or implied by a pattern of conduct, which places that person in reasonable fear for their safety or the safety of their family members or individuals closely associated with the person, and which is made with the apparent ability to carry out the threat to cause such harm.

 The term “cyberstalk” found in the Florida criminal code means to engage in a course of conduct to communicate, or to cause to be communicated, words, images, or language by or through the use of electronic mail or electronic communication, directed at a specific person, causing substantial emotional distress to that person and serving no legitimate purpose.How Can We Help?